Overview

 - Integration: Replaced Rahman’s predictor-corrector method with the modern standard Velocity Verlet algorithm (2 fs timestep).

-- Equilibration: Unlike the 1964 paper, which used simple velocity scaling, I implemented a 500 ps NVT equilibration phase to properly melt the FCC crystal structure before the NVE production run.
+- Equilibration: I implemented a 500 ps NVT equilibration phase to properly melt the FCC crystal structure before the NVE production run.

 - Intellectual Honesty: The